Adldap2/Adldap2-Laravel/docs/auth.md

 #### Password Synchronization

-The password sync option allows you to automatically synchronize users AD passwords to your local database.
+The password sync option allows you to automatically synchronize users LDAP passwords to your local database.
 These passwords are hashed natively by laravel.

-Enabling this option would also allow users to login to their accounts using the password last used when an AD connection was present.
+Enabling this option would also allow users to login to their accounts using the password last used when an LDAP connection was present.

-If this option is disabled, the local user account is applied a random 16 character hashed password, and will lose access to this account upon loss of AD connectivity.
+If this option is disabled, the local user account is applied a random 16 character hashed password, and will lose access to this account upon loss of LDAP connectivity.

 This feature is disabled by default.